intel/nauta/docs/installation-and-configuration/Inventory_Tasks/IT.md

 ## Inventory File Structure

 The file contains two sections:
-* `**[master]**` Contains a description of a master node.
-This section must contain exactly one row.
+1. `**[master]**` Contains a description of a master node.
+This section _must_ contain exactly one row.
-* `**[worker]**` Contains descriptions of workers.
+1. `**[worker]**` Contains descriptions of workers.
 Each worker is described in one row.
 In this section, it can have one or many rows depending on a structure of a cluster.

-Each row describes a server (playing either the role of "master" or "worker" depending on which section the row is in).
-For each server, the inventory file must define a series of values that tells Nauta where to find the server, how to log into it, etc. The format for each row is as follows:
+Each row describes a server (playing either the role of _Master_ or _Worker_ depending on which section the row is in).
+For each server, the inventory file _must_ define a series of values that tells Nauta where to find the server, how to log into it, and so on.
+The format for each row is as follows:

 `[SERVER_NAME] [VAR_NAME1]=[VAR_VALUE1] [VAR_NAME2]=[VAR_VALUE2] [VAR_NAME3]=[VAR_VALUE3]...`